DeeEmm/DeeEmm/_pages/about.md

 <BR>
 I am DeeEmm AKA Michael Percy.

 I am an Electrical Engineer majoring in industrial automation and controls.
-I spent many years working in the manufacturing industry as an automation specialist, creating, developing and installing automation equipment and machinery for clients ranging from Mercedes to Cadburys, Programming industrial robots, PLC's, SCADA, HMI's and integrating various other technologies.
-At times I worked in projects that were at the forefront of the technology of the time, for instance machine vision, laser scanning and machine learning, technologies that only now are becoming more widely developed.
+I spent many years working in the manufacturing industry as an automation specialist, creating, developing and installing automation equipment and machinery for clients ranging from Audi to Zinifex.
+This included programming industrial robots, PLC's, SCADA, HMI's and integrating various other technologies.
+At times I worked in projects that were at the forefront of the technology of the time, for instance machine vision, laser scanning and machine learning; technologies that only now are becoming more widely developed.
 This work took me all over the world and eventually to Australia, where I decided to stay.

-Today I run a small manufacturing business out of a workshop in my back yard, having turned what was a hobby into a business. _'Living the dream'_ as they say.  :D
+I now run a small manufacturing business out of a workshop in my back yard, having turned what was a hobby into a business. _'Living the dream'_ as they say.  :D

 I still code, but today it is only for fun.
 <BR><BR>